prashantbarca/prashantbarca.github.io/_posts/2016-09-04-transfer-x.md

 d) `~/file`

-4) After pasting the link in the browser, wait for it to get downloaded (*The download speed depends on the home Wi-Fi router or ethernet cable*)
+4) After pasting the link in the browser, wait for it to download (*The download speed depends on the home Wi-Fi router or ethernet cable*)

 5) After the transfer is done, unzip it and stop the server.

 ```
 $ transfer-x --stop
 ```
-Hope it helps, feel free to share your views, bugs can be reported [here](https://github.com/lost-plus-found/transfer-x/issues)
+Hope this article helps you, feel free to share your views, bugs can be reported [here](https://github.com/lost-plus-found/transfer-x/issues)